 I went to the doctor Thursday and took a couple shots... to my immune system.
 I was sick as a dog that night and as dog-tired yesterday.
 I didn't see anything worth blogging, sufficient to surmount that rheumatism.
 (I may end up backdating some stuff back then anyway.)
 I am much better today... although a windstorm is raging outside and they're threatening to cut off my power.
 So: quickpoast, 'Âisha.

-Jonathan A.C.
+To recap: Jonathan A.C.
 Brown thinks the tradition of 'Âisha's marriage is authentic back to the Mother Of The Believers herself.
 Robert Spencer agrees; and why not, since if Dr. Brown did not exist, Spencer would have to invent him.
-Joshua J Little, not a Dr. Little at the time, argues against the 'Âisha tradition.
+Joshua J Little, not a Dr. Little at the time, argued against the 'Âisha tradition.

 From my experience of Spencer's attitude, if he doesn't like the man he won't approve the scholarship.
 And I doubt Spencer has spent much time with Little's 546 pages, any more that he's read Brown's own Canonization (which I have read, and recommend).
 BUT: Spencer has become (perhaps perforce) a decent judge of character.
 And Little has every motivation to slither around Islam's implications; why choose the life of a public 'phobe.